aiforged/docs/docs/services/object-detection/microsoft-object-detection.md

 You can configure this service as a standalone processor or as a verification service.
 As a verification service, it can be triggered by the AIForged rules engine to enrich or validate extracted values from another provider (e.g., calling object detection on an extracted image from Microsoft Document Intelligence).

-{% hint style="info" %}
+!!! info
     Tip: Use as a verification service to automatically enrich or check image fields from extraction workflows, or as a standalone service for bulk image/object analysis.
-{% endhint %}

 ***